AmazingDD/daisyRec/README.md

 ### Implemented Algorithms

-Current model in daisyRec only take user-item-interactions into account, so FM-related models will be specialized.
+Models in daisyRec only take triples _<user, item, rating>_ into account, so FM-related models will be specialized accrodingly.
 Below are the algorithms implemented in daisyRec.
 More baselines will be added later.

 | **Model** | **Publication** |